Evolution of tetrapods: From water to land

 Initially making only tentative forays onto land, tetrapods adapted to terrestrial environments over time and spent longer periods away from the water.
 It is also possible that the adults started to spend some time on land (as the skeletal modifications in early tetrapods such as Ichthyostega suggests) to bask in the sun close to the water's edge, while otherwise being mostly aquatic.

 However, recent microanatomical and histological analysis of tetrapod fossil specimens found that early tetrapods like Acanthostega were fully aquatic, suggesting that adaptation to land happened later.

+Research by Per Ahlberg and colleagues suggest that tides could have been a driving force for the evolution of tetrapods.
+The hypothesis proposes that as "the tide retreated, fishes became stranded in shallow water tidal-pool environments, where they would be subjected to raised temperatures and hypoxic conditions" and then fishes that developed "efficient air-breathing organs, as well as for appendages adapted for land navigation" would be selected.

 Carboniferous tetrapods

 Until the 1990s, there was a 30 million year gap in the fossil record between the late Devonian tetrapods and the reappearance of tetrapod fossils in recognizable mid-Carboniferous amphibian lineages.
 It was referred to as "Romer's Gap", which now covers the period from about 360 to 345 million years ago (the Devonian-Carboniferous transition and the early Mississippian), after the palaeontologist who recognized it.

 During the "gap", tetrapod backbones developed, as did limbs with digits and other adaptations for terrestrial life.
 Ears, skulls and vertebral columns all underwent changes too.
 The number of digits on hands and feet became standardized at five, as lineages with more digits died out.
 Thus, those very few tetrapod fossils found in this "gap" are all the more prized by palaeontologists because they document these significant changes and clarify their history.

 The transition from an aquatic, lobe-finned fish to an air-breathing amphibian was a significant and fundamental one in the evolutionary history of the vertebrates.
 For an organism to live in a gravity-neutral aqueous environment, then colonize one that requires an organism to support its entire weight and possess a mechanism to mitigate dehydration, required significant adaptations or exaptations within the overall body plan, both in form and in function.
 Eryops, an example of an animal that made such adaptations, refined many of the traits found in its fish ancestors.
 Sturdy limbs supported and transported its body while out of water.
 A thicker, stronger backbone prevented its body from sagging under its own weight.
 Also, through the reshaping of vestigial fish jaw bones, a rudimentary middle ear began developing to connect to the piscine inner ear, allowing Eryops to amplify, and so better sense, airborne sound.